harendranathvegi9/spark-cassandra-connector/doc/14_data_frames.md

   .save()
 ```

-Similarly to reading Cassandra tables into data frames, we have some helper methods for the write path which are
+Similarly to reading Cassandra tables into Datasets, we have some helper methods for the write path which are
 provided by `org.apache.spark.sql.cassandra` package.
 In the following example, all the commands are equivalent:

-#### Example Using Helper Commands to Write DataSets
+#### Example Using Helper Commands to Write Datasets
 ```scala
 import org.apache.spark.sql.cassandra._